ditesh/node-simplelogger/README.md

 # About

-A simple logging solution for output to a file, stdout and syslog.
+A simple logging solution for output to files, stdout and syslog.
 Does exactly what it should and no more.

 # Examples